- Foreign nationals need both an AEP from DOLE and a 9(g) visa from the Bureau of Immigration to work legally.

 Types of Work Permits in the Philippines

-A Special Work Permit is intended for foreign nationals who are executives for companies headquartered in the Philippines or have a subsidiary in the Philippines.
+The SWP is intended for foreign nationals in executive roles at companies headquartered or with subsidiaries in the Philippines.

 Read More: Guide to hiring remote workers in the Philippines